 One who creates an irrevocable trust in his lifetime will complain in court, but they won't be able to help him: Bava Metzia 75b

-Evaluate what the Inheritors have already taken, except that which has been used for their children or for the eldest Inheritor, who acts as their representative: Bava Kama 11b
+Evaluate what the Heirs have already taken, except that which has been used for their children or for the eldest Inheritor, who acts as their representative: Bava Kama 11b

-Splitting property between minors and adults, where the adult inheritors invested in its improvement: Bava Metzia 39b-40a
+Splitting property between minors and adults, where the adult heirs invested in its improvement: Bava Metzia 39b-40a

 Splitting a house of less than 4*4 cubits: Succah 3b